7 Myths of Interview & Interrogation

 Introduction

-In the realm of investigative interviewing, myths and misconceptions abound.
-These myths, often perpetuated by popular culture and media, can lead to ineffective interviewing techniques, misinterpretations, and even miscarriages of justice.
-As the field of investigative interviewing evolves, it is crucial to dispel these myths and replace them with practices grounded in scientific research.
+The investigative practice of interview and interrogation—myths and misconceptions abound.
+These myths, often perpetuated by popular culture, search engines, and media, can lead to ineffective interviewing techniques, misinterpretations, and even miscarriages of justice.
+As the field of interview and interrogation evolves, it is crucial to dispel these myths and replace them with practices grounded in scientific research.

 This report aims to debunk seven common myths about investigative interviewing.
 From the Hollywood-fueled 'good cop, bad cop' routine to the belief that stress behaviors are clear indicators of guilt, these myths are deeply ingrained in our collective consciousness.
-However, they are not supported by empirical evidence and can hinder the effectiveness of investigators during the course of their investigations.
+However, they are not supported by empirical evidence and can hinder the effectiveness of investigators, in both public and private sectors, during the course of their investigations.

 We will take each myth one at a time providing a clear explanation of why it is a misconception and offering a science-based perspective in its place.
 The goal is to provide a more accurate understanding of investigative interviewing, showing what is actually science, grounded in the latest research and best practices in the field.